pushpamca555/LambdaTestfiles/LambdaTest/README.md

 # LambdaTestSeleniumPython101
-This is a repository containing the Final assessment for the LambdaTest Selenium Python 101 Certification.
+ LambdaTest Selenium Python 101 Certification.

 ## Testting Framework
-The Tests are written using the Pytest Framework.
+Pytest Framework.

 ## Libraries to be installed for the execution
 1. pytest